-Master’s in strategic communication programs introduce students to the rhetorical theories and models of effective persuasive communication, as well as an expansive understanding of the analytical processes and strategic practices used to build audience-based communication initiatives in varying organizational settings.
-These programs also explore how strategic communications function across industries in an increasingly digitally connected world.
-Students develop competencies in storytelling and digital strategy, quantitative research tool design, campaign planning and evaluation, and writing, preparing them to create effective messages that can be used in traditional (e.g., public relations and print media) or emerging communication channels (e.g., social media, podcasts, and digital media).
+Master’s in strategic communication programs cover advanced rhetorical theories and models of effective persuasive communication, and provide students with an expansive understanding of the analytical processes and strategic practices used to create persuasive content and build effective communication campaigns to fulfill a diversity of organizational objectives.
+These programs also explore how strategic communication functions across industries in an increasingly digitally connected world.
+Students develop competencies in storytelling and digital strategy, qualitative and quantitative research, campaign planning and evaluation, and persuasive writing across various media forms, preparing them to create effective messages that can be used in traditional (e.g., public relations and print media) or emerging communication channels (e.g., social media, podcasts, and digital media).

 For additional information about strategic communication master’s programs, including sample curriculum plans and degree requirements, please refer to our Master’s in Strategic Communication Programs page.

 |Featured Online Master's in Strategic Communication Programs|

 |University of Delaware||Online Master of Arts in Strategic Communication with Optional Concentrations in Public Relations or Digital and Social Media||Program Website|